 Delivering an effective block shot is one of the most difficult skills in playing lawn bowls.
 One reason: the target is not a real visible object.
-One is trying to place a bowl onto an opponent’s bowl path which is an approximate and imaginary curve.
-There are two ways to make delivering a block shot somewhat easier.
+One is trying to place a bowl onto an opponent’s bowling path which is an approximate and imaginary curve.
+There are two ways to make delivering a block shot a bit easier.

 Skip/Vice Stand at the Target Location

-Place Your Blocker at One or the Other of Just Two Lengths
+Place Your Blocker to One or the Other of Just Two Lengths

-An effective block shot can work at any position along the opponent’s bowling arc from mat to head; however, the shot is easier to deliver if it is delivered with a weight that is as reproducible as possible.
+A blocking shot can be effective at any position along the opponent’s bowling arc from mat to head; however, the shot is easier to deliver if it is delivered with a weight that is as reproducible as possible.
 Furthermore, a blocking shot is more obtrusive the closer it is to the mat, but to still be a live bowl, a bowl must travel a minimum of 14 meters “from the center of the mat line” ( Section 17.1.3 ).

 The Greenbowler recommends that the first distance that should be attempted is just a bit over 14 meters.
-This distance is reproducibly achieved on many Canadian rinks by taking a stance with the foot positions as they would be after the stepping in a normal draw shot and then pushing the bowl firmly forward but with no backswing.
+This distance is reproducibly achieved on many Canadian rinks by taking a stance with the feet positioned as they would be after stepping in a normal draw shot and then pushing the bowl firmly forward but with no backswing.
 That is to say with neither any stepping forward nor elevation of the bowl to accelerate it.
 The only momentum delivered to the bowl will be the arm push.
-With only that one element contributing to the weight, consistency is easier and the required length can be achieved.
+With only that one element contributing to the velocity, consistency is easier and the required length can be achieved.

 The person directing the head should stand, heels together and toes apart as illustrated, at the spot where the imagined path of the opponent’s bowl and the hog line intersect.
 The bowler on the mat should visualize a path (usually choosing the inside-out path) from the mat to where the person directing the head is standing and then bowl with the same weight as for a jack at the minimum distance.
 Once the bowl is released the person directing the head must promptly move back behind the head.